 She works today for public and private instituitions and for collectors over all historical periods without distinction.

-It has specialized equipment: climate control thermo-hygrometry and double glazing, binocular loupe, steam generator, daylight lamps, computer equipment ...
+It has specialized equipment: thermo-hygrometry climate control, double glazing, binocular magnifier, steam generator, extractor hood, solvent cabinet, daylight lamps, computer equipment ...

 Most of these technical means are transportable and can be moved to the client place in case of special request.